Best CRM for Construction Companies: 12 Tools Ranked for 2026

 • Activity scheduling (calls, site visits, follow-ups) with reminders

-• Email integration with tracking and templates
+• Email integration with tracking, templates, and shared inbox

 • Revenue forecasting by pipeline stage